Health Topics

 What happens during a skin biopsy?

-- A provider uses a special tool with a hollow, round blade.
-The blade is placed over the abnormal skin area (lesion) and rotated to remove a small piece of skin about the size of a pencil eraser.
+- A provider will place a special circular tool over the abnormal skin area (lesion) and rotate it to remove a small piece of skin (about the size of a pencil eraser).

-- The sample is lifted out with another tool.
+- The sample will be lifted out with a special tool.

-- If a larger skin sample is taken, you may need one or two stitches to close the wound.
+- If a larger skin sample was taken, you may need one or two stitches to cover the biopsy site.

-- Pressure will be applied to the wound until the bleeding stops.
+- Pressure will be applied to the site until the bleeding stops.

-- The wound will be covered with a bandage.
+- The site will be covered with a bandage or sterile dressing.

 - A provider will use a razor or a scalpel to remove a sample from the top layer of your skin.

-- The doctor will close the wound with stitches.
+- The surgeon will close the biopsy site with stitches.

-- Pressure will be applied to wound until the bleeding stops.
+- Pressure will be applied to the site until the bleeding stops.

-- The wound will be covered with a bandage.
+- The site will be covered with a bandage or sterile dressing.

-After the biopsy, keep the area covered with a bandage until you've healed or until your stitches come out.
-If you had stitches, they will be taken out 3-14 days after the biopsy.
+After the biopsy, keep the area covered with a bandage until you've healed, or until your stitches come out.
+If you had stitches, they will be taken out 3-14 days after your procedure.

 Will I need to do anything to prepare for the test?